-The following payments are accepted: Visa Card, Euro/Master Card and American Express.
+Payment facilities include American Express, Visa Card and Euro/Master Card.
 Additional fees may apply for certain facilities, amenities or activities.

 To make booking a holiday at Sirens Beach Village in Malia easier for you, we provide a range of different payment options.
 To find out if you can book Sirens Beach Village with a low deposit holiday option, please click the "Price and Availability" button above.

 The town of Malia, on the north coast of Crete, is ancient but its appeal as a holiday destination is unquestionably aimed at 18 to 30-year-old revellers out for fun, sunny days and steamy party nights.
 The ruins of the 2000 BC Palace of Malia, a mile or so from the neon strip of the modern holiday resort, draws a few tourists but most are more intent on taking excursions to enjoy the thrills and spills at the waterpark about 15 minutes away, or soaking up the sun, swimming and sea sports on the miles of beautiful white sandy beach.